Saturday, June 30, 2012

 Born This Day:

-1940: L. Russell Brown, who wrote "Tie a Yellow Ribbon 'Round the Ole Oak Tree", "C'mon Marianne" and others
+1940: L. Russell Brown, who wrote "Tie A Yellow Ribbon 'Round The Ole Oak Tree", "C'mon Marianne" and others, was born in Newark, New Jersey.

-1948: Ian Paice, drummer of Deep Purple and Whitesnake, was born in Nottingham, England.
+1948: Ian Paice, drummer of Deep Purple and Whitesnake, was born in Nottingham, Nottinghamshire, England.

-1953: Colin Hay of Men at Work was born in Kilwinning, Scotland.
+1953: Colin Hay of Men at Work was born in Saltcoats, Scotland.
+(Note: several websites mistakenly say he was born in Kilwinning, Scotland.
+According to Colin on his official website, he was born in Saltcoats.)

 1978: Nicole Scherzinger, lead singer of the Pussycat Dolls, was born in Honolulu, Hawai'i.